Murosama/CRATER-API/README.md

 CityBuilder Game Engine is a custom-built Java-based game engine designed for creating 2D city-building simulation games.
 This engine provides essential components like rendering, entity management, resource management, and input handling to help developers like us to create interactive and dynamic city-building games with ease.

 Table of Contents

 Features

 Getting Started

 Prerequisites

 Installation

 Running the Game

 Project Structure

 Usage

 Creating New Entities

 Resource Management

 Rendering

 Contributing

 License

 Features

 Entity Management: Create and manage buildings, roads, and other city elements through an easy-to-use Entity system.

 Rendering Engine: Efficient rendering pipeline using Java AWT for smooth drawing of game objects and UI.

 Resource Management: Handle in-game resources like money, materials, and population growth.

 Collision Detection: Integrated basic collision detection for managing building placement.

 Input Handling: Mouse input handling for interacting with the game (e.g., placing buildings).

 Modular Design: Extensible and scalable to support additional features like traffic simulation, AI for citizens, and procedural map generation.
 Getting Started

 These instructions will get your game engine up and running on your local machine for development and testing purposes.

-Prerequisites
+Prerequisites:

 Java Development Kit (JDK) 17+

 Any Java IDE (such as IntelliJ IDEA or Eclipse)

 Git for version control

 Installation

 Clone the repository: